Become a Zoollower, now with 3x2 for the first members. Find out here!

 Meet the Orangutan!

-Their natural habitats are lowland rainforests.
-Their current population is estimated at around 15,000 individuals.
-Orangutans used to be found throughout Indonesia and Malaysia, but today they only survive in northwestern Sumatra and in pockets on the island of Borneo.
+Lowland rainforests are their natural habitat.
+The current population of Bornean orangutans is estimated at around 104,700 individuals.
+Today, orangutans are found only in the northwest of Sumatra and in pockets on the island of Borneo.

 What are its habits?

-Mothers give birth to a single infant at each birth, in cycles of four to eight years.
-The gestation period is approximately eight and a half months.
-The mother carries the infant, which does not stop suckling until it is three years old.
-The female Orangutan reaches sexual maturity at 12 years of age, while the male is not considered an adult until 15.
+Mothers give birth to a single calf at each birth, which occurs in cycles of between four and eight years.
+Gestation lasts approximately eight and a half months.
+The female carries the calf, which does not stop suckling until it is three years old.
+The female orangutan reaches sexual maturity at 12 years of age, while the male is not considered an adult until 15 years of age.

-Solitary and intelligent, they have developed their own extraordinary culture that they transmit from generation to generation.
+Solitary and intelligent, they have developed their own extraordinary culture, which they transmit from generation to generation.
 They are capable of making their own tools.
-Socially they are very independent, although females sometimes gather in groups of four or five individuals.
+Socially, they are very independent, although females sometimes gather in groups of four or five individuals.

-They feed mainly on fruit, although they complement their diet with shoots and leaves.
+They feed on fruit, basically, although they complement their diet with vegetable shoots and leaves.

 Conservation